pforret/blog.splashing/_topic/tourism/formentera.md

 ---
 # Destination: Formentera

-Formentera  is the smallest and most southerly island of the Pityusic Islands group, which belongs  to the Balearic Islands autonomous community .
-It covers an area of 83.22 square kilometres   and had a population of 10,582 at the Census of 1  November 2011; the latest official estimate  was 12,111.
+Formentera  is a Spanish island located in the Mediterranean Sea, which belongs to the Balearic  Islands autonomous community  together with Mallorca, Menorca, and Ibiza.
+Moreover, Formentera is the smallest and most southerly island of the Pityusic Islands group .
+It covers an area of 83.24 square kilometres, including offshore islets.
+At the 2011 Census, the population was 10,583; according to the Census of 1 January 2021, it  counted 11,891 inhabitants, while the official estimate as at 1 January 2023 was 11,389.

 ## Unsplash photos